 Here at MTB GearBox, we believe that gloves generally should go unnoticed.
-They should fit like a second skin, and not cause any reason for you to take them off!
-A glove that you notice will generally be because they are hot, they aren’t touch screen compatible, or they cause discomfort on your palms.
+They should fit like a second skin, and not cause any reason for you to take them off.
+A glove that you notice will generally be because they are hot, they aren’t touch screen compatible, or, most commonly, they cause discomfort on your palms.

 This review looks into whether or not the 100% Ridefit fits the ‘unnoticed’ category or the ‘ugh, get them off me’ category!

 Firstly, we have a few key tips on what makes a good set of gloves and what to avoid.

 A few key things to look out for!